• Skip to primary navigation

 Pumpkin Rice Krispie treats on a baking sheet.

 This is the best pumpkin Rice Krispie treats recipe!
-Easy to make with just a few minutes of hands on time these Rice Krispie squares are made with just five ingredients and make the perfect fall dessert.
-Kids love this treat and this recipe can also easily be made gluten free and vegan too!
+Easy to make with just a few minutes of hands on time these Rice Krispie squares are made with just five ingredients and are the perfect fall dessert.
+Kids love this treat and this recipe can also easily be made gluten-free, dairy-free, and vegan too!

 Cut up pumpkin Rice Krispie treats on parchment paper.